 The following examples of DCSLs exhibit the range of histories of these languages.

 French Sign Language (LSF).
-Charles Michel de l?Épée accidentally stumbled upon an existing sign language (Old French Sign Language) used by a Deaf Community in Paris of about 200 deaf adults. de l?Épée learnt the language and established a free school for the Deaf in about 1771. de l?Épée codified and systematised LSF but his creation was too complex and impracticable.
+Charles Michel de l'Épée accidentally stumbled upon an existing sign language (Old French Sign Language) used by a Deaf Community in Paris of about 200 deaf adults.
+In about 1771, de l'Épée learnt the language and established a free school for the Deaf. de l'Épée codified and systematised LSF but his creation was too complex and impracticable.
 Nevertheless, by a large number of Deaf people having been brought together and it having been made known to the general community that Deaf people could be educated, the Deaf community in France was able to take charge of LSF and it entered into a natural process of standardisation and development.
 LSF was instrumental in the formation of the Sign Languages in Dutch, German, Flemish, Irish, American and Russian societies.
-LSF has 50?100,000 native signers.
+LSF has 50–100,000 native signers.